-IMPACT/MITIGATION MEASURES IMPLEMENTATION RESPONSIBILITY AND TIMING/SCHEDULE MONITORING/REPORTING RESPONSIBILITY AND TIMING FINDINGS/LS AFTER MITIGATION that shall be implemented by the ODS, including but not limited to establishment of buffer areas and restrictions on construction equipment operations near the nest.
-BIO-2: The applicant shall apply to the San Joaquin Council of Governments (SICOG) for coverage under the San Joaquin County Multi-Species Open Space and Habitat Conservation Plan (SIMSCP).
-The project site will be inspected by the SIMSCP biologist, who will recommend any Incidental Take Minimization Measures (ITMMs) set forth in the SIMSCP that should be implemented.
+IMPACT/MITIGATION MEASURES IMPLEMENTATION RESPONSIBILITY AND TIMING/SCHEDULE MONITORING/REPORTING RESPONSIBILITY AND TIMING FINDINGS/LS AFTER MITIGATION that shall be implemented by the ODS, including but not limited to establishment of buffer areas and restrictions on construction equipment operations near the nest, ITMMS BIO-2: The applicant shall apply to the San Joaquin Council of Governments (SJCOG) for coverage under the San Joaquin County Multi-Species Open Space and Habitat Conservation Plan (SJMSCP).
+The project site will be inspected by the SJMSCP biologist, who will recommend any Incidental Take Minimization Measures (ITMMs) set forth in the SJMSCP that should be implemented.
 The ODS shall be responsible for the implementation of any specified ITMMs. b) Effects on Riparian and Other Sensitive Habitats.
-There are no significant or potentially significant impacts in this issue d) Effects on Pish and Wildlife Movement.
-There are no significant or potentially significant impacts in this local Biological Requirements.
-There are no significant or potentially significant impacts in the Project Conflict with Habitat Conservation Plans.
-There are no significant or potentially significant or potentially significant impacts in the Conservation Plans.
-There are no significant or potentially significant or potentially significant or potentially significant impacts in the Conservation Plans.
-There are no significant or potentially significant or potenti area. mpacts in this issue area. n this issue area. a, b) Project Impacts on Historical and Archaeological Resources.
-This is a potentially significant cant impact.
+There are no significant or potentially sig nificant impacts in this issue area. c) Effects on Wetlands.
+There are no significant or potentially significant impacts in this issue area. d) Effects on Fish and Wildlife Movement.
+There are no significant or potentially significant i mpacts in this issue area. e) Local Biological Requirements.
+There are no significant or potentially significant impacts in n this issue area. f) Project Conflict with Habitat Conservation Plans.
+There are no significant or potentially sig nificant impacts in this issue area.
+3.5 CULTURAL RESOURCES a, b) Project Impacts on Historical and Archaeological Resources.
+This is a potentially signifi cant impact.
 CULT-1: If any subsurface cultural or paleontological resources are encountered during project construction, all construction activities in the vicinity of the encounter shall be halted until a qualified archaeologist or paleontologist, as appropriate, can examine these materials and make a determination of their significance.
 If the resource is determined to be significant, recommendations shall be made on further mitigation measures needed to reduce potential effects on the resource to a level that would be less than significant.
-Such measures could include 1) preservation in place or 2) excavation, recovery and curation by qualified professionals.
-The Stockton Community Development Department shall be notified of any find, and the ODS shall be responsible for retaining qualified professionals, implementing recommended mitigation measures, and documenting mitigation efforts in a written report to the Community Development Department, consistent with the requirements of the CEQA Guidelines.
+Such measures could include 1) preservation in place or 2) excavation, recovery and curation by qualified of any find, and the ODS shall be responsible for retaining qualified professionals, implementing recommended mitigation measures, and documenting mitigation efforts in a written report to the Community Development Department, consistent with the requirements of the CEQA Guidelines.
 The ODS will be responsible for retaining an historical archeologist to monitor excavation.
 The archeologist will be responsible for evaluating and reporting archeological or burial funds.
 If cultural resources are uncovered, the ODS shall be responsible for engaging an archaeologist as required to monitor compliance with the historical archaeologist's recommendations during construction and prepare an report for the CDD.
-Monitoring shall consist of comparing construction activities to the archaeologist's recommendations.
-1, NS Rationale: IS/MND Pages 3-14-3-17 c) Project (impacts on Paleontological Resources and Unique Geological Features.
-This is a po otentially significant impact.
-Mitigation on described as CULT-1 above. d) Project Impacts on Human Burials.
+Monitoring shall consist of comparing construction activities to the archaeologist's recommendations. l, NS Rationale: IS/MND Pages 3-14-3-17 c) Project impacts on Paleontological Resources and Unique Geological Features.
+This is a po ptentially significant impact.
+Mitigation n described as CULT-1 above. d) Project impacts on Human Burials.
 This is a potentially significant impact.
-This is a poten tially significant impact. , Mitigation Measure TCR-2 1, NS Rationale: IS/MND Pages 3-14-3-17
+This is a potentially tially significant impact.
+Mitigation Measure TCR-2 1, NS Rationale: IS/MND Pages 3-14-3-17